tsoysergey/tsoysergey/README.md

 #### Hi there, I'm Sergey - You can call me CJ 👋

-## I'm a YogER, DevelopER, and just ordinary person!
+## I'm a YogER🤸 , DevelopER💻
 - 🔭 I’m currently working on a [Mobile App][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌾 I’m currently learning everything 🧟
 - 👯 I’m looking to collaborate with other web developers
 - 🥅 2020 Goals: Master BackEnd
 - ⚡ Fun fact: I love to meditate and play piano